Why Most Home Warranties Don't Cover Your Roof

 Does a standard home warranty cover roof leaks?

 No, most standard home warranty plans do not include any roof coverage by default.
 Roofs are considered part of the physical structure of the home rather than a mechanical system or appliance, so they fall outside the typical scope of basic plans.
 A handful of companies like Select Home Warranty include limited roof leak coverage in all plans, but this is the exception.
-For most providers, roof coverage must be purchased as a separate add-on or comes only with the top-tier plan.
+For most providers, roof coverage must be purchased as a separate add-on or comes only with the top-tier plan like American Home Shield's ShieldPlatinum.

 How much does a roof leak add-on typically cost in 2026?

-Roof leak add-ons generally range from $6 to $20 per month, depending on the provider and your location.
-Some companies charge a flat annual fee instead, and others bundle the coverage into higher-tier plans rather than offering it à la carte.
-Keep in mind that service call fees of $100 to $150 per visit also apply, so factor those into the overall cost when deciding if the add-on makes financial sense.
+Roof leak add-ons generally range from $6 to $20 per month, or roughly $50 to $150 per year, depending on the provider and your location.
+American Home Shield charges about $10 per month for ShieldSilver or Gold plans, Liberty Home Guard runs about $14.99, and Choice Home Warranty comes in at $50 to $90 per year.
+Keep in mind that service call fees of $75 to $135 per visit also apply, so factor those into the overall cost when deciding if the add-on makes financial sense.

 Will a home warranty pay for a full roof replacement?

 No. Home warranties never cover full roof replacements.
-Coverage is strictly limited to leak repairs, and even then it's capped at a set dollar amount, usually $500 to $1,000 per contract term.
-If your roof is beyond repair and needs a full replacement, you'll need to either file a homeowners insurance claim (if the damage was caused by a covered peril) or pay out of pocket.
+Coverage is strictly limited to leak repairs, and even then it's capped at a set dollar amount, usually $400 to $1,500 per contract term.
+If your roof is beyond repair and needs a full replacement, you'll need to either file a homeowners insurance claim (if the damage was caused by a covered peril) or pay out of pocket, though be aware many insurers now only pay depreciated ACV on older roofs following the March 2026 FHFA rule change.

 What's the difference between a home warranty and homeowners insurance for roof damage?

 Homeowners insurance covers sudden, unexpected damage caused by external events like storms, hail, fire, or falling trees.
-A home warranty covers gradual wear-and-tear failures, like a slow-developing roof leak from aged shingles.
+A home warranty covers gradual wear-and-tear failures like a slow-developing roof leak from aged shingles.
 The two products are designed to complement each other, not replace one another.
-Having both gives you the most complete protection, especially for older homes in weather-prone regions.
+Having both gives you the most complete protection, especially for older homes in weather-prone regions where new 2026 ACV rules have narrowed insurance payouts.

 Which home warranty company offers the best roof coverage?